LearnLedger/contracts/README.md

 This script will:
 1. Check for required private keys and load them if available
-2. Connect to the Porcini testnet
+2. Connect to the EDUCHAIN testnet
 3. Execute the workflow with real transactions
 4. Show token balances at each step